 Street Scene La Boca

 La Boca is one of the last neighborhoods I’ve explored in Buenos Aires.
 It’s a long walk from my studio in Recoleta through traffic and crowded streets.
-None of the subway lines go there, so I had to overcome a hesitancy to take Buenos Aires buses.
+The subway lines don’t go there, so I had to overcome a hesitancy to take Buenos Aires buses.
 The packed buses are sporadic and it’s hard to find the pickup points – some marked, others not.

 La Boca Street Art

-Yesterday I hopped on the number 29 which passes from Recoleta through the Monserrat and San Telmo neighborhoods on the way to La Boca.
-The first time I caught the 29 it took almost an hour to maneuver through thick bottlenecked traffic and get across town to La Boca.
+Yesterday I hopped on bus number 29 which passes from Recoleta through the Monserrat and San Telmo neighborhoods on the way to La Boca.
+The first time I caught the 29 it took almost an hour of maneuvering through thick bottlenecked traffic to get across town.
 By the time we arrived it was late afternoon and almost dark outside.
 Yesterday I went early and the trip was painless and faster.

 La Boca isn’t my favorite part of Buenos Aires.
 It’s unique and interesting but very touristy and a bit dangerous.
 It’s a poor area rich in history and creativity.
 The 29 bus had a strong vibe.
 Some of the people were scary.
 Others had weathered, worn faces and tired looking eyes, maybe indicating a hectic day or a hard life.

 On the first bus ride to Boca I sat next to a woman holding a small child – both seemed to be fast asleep.
 Magically they woke up the moment the bus arrived at their stop.

 Yesterday I waited for the bus with a group of people including four friends who were entertaining everyone at the bus stop.
 They were funny and even with malo Español I caught a few of their jokes.
 Everyone was laughing at their antics.